vedtam/cognito-auth-button/README.md

 4. Create client in App clients (no secret needed)
 5. Collect app id (needed later)
 6. Define domain in App integration > Domain name, say: `myapp`
-7. Enable Facebook and credentials in Federation > Identity providers
+7. Enable Facebook and configure credentials in Federation > Identity providers
-8. Back in App client Settings define callback for sign in/out urls.
+8. Back in App client Settings check "Facebook" and define callback for sign in/out urls.
 Example: https://localhost:3000/ or the domain on which you host your app (has to be https://)
 9. Select Allowed OAuth Flows: Implicit grant
 10. Select Allowed Oauth Scopes: email, openid, profile